The Dutch business climate and culture

 Benefits of doing business in the Netherlands

 The Netherlands has a favourable corporate income tax rate compared to the rest of Europe.
-In 2024, the rate is 19% per cent up to € 200,000 and 28.5% on taxable profits above that.
+In 2024, the rate is 19% to € 200,000 and 28.5% on taxable profits above that.
 There are also tax schemes available to stimulate business growth, innovation, and sustainability.
 These include incentives for both entrepreneurs and SMEs and for large companies.
 There are many highly educated foreign workers in the Netherlands and the highly skilled migrant visa means companies have a clear path to recruit international talent, also from outside the EU.

 Startup infrastructure